YuLab-SMU/yulab-smu.github.io/content/contribution-knowledge-mining.md

 <td style="border:none;">

-Clustering is a key step in bridging upstream and downstream analyses in single-cell analysis, and accurate clustering is crucial for downstream analysis.
-Currently, the most common clustering methods rely on graph-based community detection approaches.
-We propose integrating biological knowledge as attributes of graph nodes to obtain clustering results that are more aligned with biological interpretations.
-We have implemented the [MSGNN](https://github.com/YuLab-SMU/MSGNN/) tool based on graph neural networks to enhance the biological interpretation of complex data.
+Clustering serves as a pivotal bridge between upstream and downstream analyses in single-cell analysis, with precise clustering being essential for subsequent investigations.
+Presently, prevalent clustering methods predominantly utilize graph-based community detection approaches.
+Our proposition involves integrating biological knowledge as attributes of graph nodes to yield clustering outcomes that align more closely with biological interpretations.
+To realize this advancement, we have developed the [MSGNN](https://github.com/YuLab-SMU/MSGNN/) tool based on graph neural networks, enhancing the biological interpretation of complex data.

 </td>